 - Write sound, reasoned, coherent conclusions .

 After using this process, when you talk to a genealogy professional about your work, you will be talking the same "language".

 Discovered this map-making gadget & couldn't resist showing our travels, mostly in the U.S., Mexico & Canada and UK with some Caribbean.
 The web site, bighugelabs.com has ALL KINDS of artsy craftsy web pages like this, from calendar makers to comic book captions.

-Travels of Bill & Diane to date
+Travels of Bill and Diane through 2014

 |Make yours @ BigHugeLabs.com/map.php|

 To do family history research, you need to have goals and a plan.